-- The chain is then verified for validity which means that for each certificate is checked that its signature is verified by the public key of the certificate at the next higher level in the chain and that its issuer is equal to the subject of the higher level certificate; - Then, the chain is verified to belong to the entry for which it should be imported, which means that the public key of the first certificate from the chain is tested to be equal to the public key of the self-signed certificate from the KeyPair for which the import attempt is performed.
-If the chain does not belong to this entry, the import process will stop and you will be informed by an error message that the CA Reply does not belong to that entry.
+- First, if the CA Reply contains a chain, the chain is verified to not contain any loops.
+If any loop is detected you will be informed by a warning message that the CA Reply contains a loop and you will be asked to decide if the import operation should continue or not.
+If this loop is not a mutual trust loop, we advise you not to import the CA Reply; - Then, the CA Reply is verified to belong to the entry for which it should be imported.
+This means that the public key of the first certificate from the chain is tested to be equal to the public key of the certificate from the Key Pair for which the import attempt is performed.
+If the CA Reply does not belong to this entry, the import process will stop and you will be informed by an error message that the CA Reply does not belong to that entry.